ibm-cloud-docs/power-iaas/registering-linux.md

 ## Registering and subscribing to RHEL
 {: #registering-rhel}

 The {{site.data.keyword.powerSys_notm}} service does not provide a subscription to RHEL.
 You must purchase the RHEL subscription from RHEL and then enable it.
+For more information on moving Red Hat product subscriptions to the IBM Cloud, see [Red Hat Cloud Access Frequently Asked Questions](https://access.redhat.com/articles/3664231){: new_window}{: external}.

 You cannot contact the RHEL-based repository and download the appropriate software packages without first enabling your RHEL Linux subscription.
 {: note}